floriandotpy/graph.js/README.md

 Check out index.htm for an example.

-Placement of the nodes is random and therefore not even remotely optimal.
+Placement of the nodes is equally spreaded with a random jitter, but not even remotely optimal.

 ```